JacksonWuxs/DaPy/README.md

 ![](https://github.com/JacksonWuxs/DaPy/blob/master/doc/material/logo.bmp)

-As a data analysis and processing library based on the origion data structures in Python, **DaPy** is not only committed to saving the time of data scientists and improving the efficiency of research, but also try it best to offer you a new experience in data science.
+As a data analysis and processing library based on the original data structures in Python, **DaPy** is not only committed to save the time of data scientists and improve the efficiency of research, but also try it best to offer you a new experience in data science.

 [Installation](#installation) | [Features](#features) | [Quick Start](https://github.com/JacksonWuxs/DaPy/blob/master/Guide%20Book/English/Quick%20Start.md ) | [To Do List](#todo) | [Version Log](#version-log) | [License](#license) | [Guide Book](https://github.com/JacksonWuxs/DaPy/tree/master/Guide%20Book) | [中文版](https://github.com/JacksonWuxs/DaPy/blob/master/README_Chinese.md)

 ## Installation
-The latest version 1.3.3 had been upload to PyPi.
+The latest version 1.4.1 had been upload to PyPi.
 ```
 pip install DaPy
 ```
-Updating your last version to 1.3.3 with PyPi as follow.
+Updating your last version to 1.4.1 with PyPi as follow.
 ```
 pip install -U DaPy
 ```